KevinTheMix/CheatSheets/Flutter.md

 # [Flutter](https://en.wikipedia.org/wiki/Flutter_(software))

-An open-source UI SDK created by Google, used to develop cross-platform applications from a single codebase.
+An open-source UI framework created by Google, to develop cross-platform applications from a single codebase.

 It builds on top of the Dart platform, adding libraries of UI design features and widgets - notably Material components.